The best cider apple trees for the garden

-You can make cider with any apples, but if you appreciate raditional English and French ciders you will need to use the traditional cider apple varieties.
-These apples are often surprisingly unpalatable to eat raw on account of their tannin content, but it is the tannins which give the finished cider its flavour and "body".
+You can make cider with any apples, but if you appreciate traditional English and French ciders you will need the old-fashioned cider apple varieties.
+These apples are often surprisingly unpalatable to eat raw on account of their high tannin content, but it is the tannins which give the finished cider its flavour and "body".

 When it comes to making cider you will need a lot of apples.
 As a rough estimate it takes 2kg - 3kg of apples to produce 1 litre of apple juice.
 For this reason It is probably best to use trees grafted on the semi-vigorous MM106 rootstock, which should eventually yield between 20kg - 50kg of apples per tree.